 Do you have to vent an electric fireplace?
-The simple answer to that is no, you do not have to vent an electric fireplace which means better air quality.
+The simple answer is no; you do not have to vent an electric fireplace which means better air quality.
 Electric fireplaces are ventless and easy to install and use.
-This article will dive deep into this topic so that you can feel safe about your electric fireplace buying decision and the requirements that go along with installing and operating one safely.
-With en electric, fireplace safety is not an issue.
+This article will dive deep into this topic to feel safe about your electric fireplace buying decision and the requirements for installing and operating one safely.
+With an electric fireplace, safety is not an issue.

 Why don’t you need to vent an electric fireplace?
-The reason why venting for an electric fireplace is not required, is because an electric fireplace does not actually burn a fuel source.
-For instance with a wood-burning fireplace and also a gas-burning fireplace, the fire is consuming you will source, which emits both smoke and other chemicals.
-With typical combustion fireplaces it’s an absolute requirement that vent those dangerous fumes out of your home as they are not safe to breathe and can be deadly.
+Venting for an electric fireplace is not required because an electric fireplace does not burn a fuel source.
+For instance, with a wood-burning fireplace and a gas-burning fireplace, the fire consumes a fuel source, emitting smoke, and other chemicals.
+With typical combustion fireplaces, it’s an absolute requirement that a chimney or flue vents those dangerous fumes out of your home as they are not safe to breathe and can be deadly.

 Electric fireplaces do not actually burn a fuel source.

-An electric fireplace unit on the other hand does not actually burn a fuel source.
-With an electric fireplace the flame effect is completely simulated.
-Many electric fireplaces operate by reflecting some lights back on to a panel behind a log set that looks like fire.
-Other fireplaces will use water mist to create the fire effect, which is of course safe.
-Other fireplaces will even use video of fires burning.
-In none of these cases is there an actual fire inside of your electric fireplace.
-For that reason there is nothing to vent.
+On the other hand, an electric fireplace unit does not actually burn a fuel source.
+With an electric fireplace, the flame effect is completely simulated.
+Many electric fireplaces operate by reflecting some lights back onto a panel behind a log set that looks like fire.
+Other fireplaces will use water mist to create the fire effect, which is safe.
+Other fireplaces will even use videos of fires burning.
+There is no actual fire inside your electric fireplace in any of these cases.
+For that reason, there is nothing to vent.
 An electric fireplace is perfectly safe to use in your home, as no dangerous chemicals are emitted.

-Traditional wood burning or gas fireplaces absolutely do need to be vented.
-The reason for this is that when you burn a fuel source such as wood or gas, chemicals are emitted into the air, and those chemicals need to be vented out of your home for safety.
-For instance when you burn a fuel source like wood the byproduct is the emission of carbon monoxide, which is fatal if inhaled in significant quantities.
+Traditional wood-burning or traditional fireplaces absolutely do need to be vented.
+When you burn a fuel source such as wood or gas, chemicals are emitted into the air, and those chemicals need to be vented out of your home for safety.
+For instance, when you burn a fuel source like wood, the by-product is the emission of carbon monoxide, which is fatal if inhaled in significant quantities.
 Other chemicals like formaldehyde and carbon are also emitted into the air with wood fireplaces.
-An electric fireplace does not emit any such chemicals and therefore is perfectly safe to use in a home without venting through a flue or a chimney.
+An electric fireplace does not emit such chemicals and is perfectly safe to use in a home without venting through a flue or a chimney.

 Because electric fireplaces do not actually burn a fuel source, they can be safely installed in just about any room of your home.
-It’s only when you’re burning a fuel source do you need to vent those fumes out into the air.
-Because an electric fireplace is using a safe and simulated flame it can safely be used throughout a home or business without the need to vent those fumes.
+Only when you’re burning a fuel source do you need to vent those fumes out into the air.
+Because an electric fireplace uses a safe and simulated flame, it can safely be used throughout a home or business without venting those fumes.

-Many users will install electric fireplaces in a living room, as the central focal point for that room.
-Other owners will install an electric fireplace in a bedroom for added warmth, or even in a game room or a basement.
-It’s perfectly safe to use an electric fireplace in any room of your house without the fear of breathing in dangerous chemicals, because there are none emitted with an electric fireplace.
+Many users will install electric fireplaces in a living room as the central focal point for that room.
+Other owners will install an electric fireplace in a bedroom for added warmth or a game room or a basement.
+It’s perfectly safe to use an electric fireplace stove in any room of your house without the fear of breathing in dangerous chemicals because there are none emitted with an electric fireplace.

-An electric fireplace does not require burning gas or wood in order to emit heat.
-Heat is a byproduct of the release of energy from burning of a fuel source.
-This is why you’ll feel heat on your skin when sitting in front of a traditional combustion fireplace.
-What you’re feeling is heat energy being released as a fuel source which is consumed by fire.
-That byproduct is fire and heat.
-These types of fireplaces require glass doors while electrics do not.
+An electric fireplace does not require burning gas or wood to emit heat.
+Heat is a by-product of the release of energy from the burning of a fuel source.
+This is why you’ll feel the heat on your skin when sitting in front of a traditional combustion fireplace.
+What you’re feeling is heat energy being released as a fuel source consumed by fire.
+That by-product is fire and heat.
+These types of fireplaces require glass doors, while electrics do not.

 An electric fireplace produces heat in a completely different way.
-You have some fireplaces that use a fan-forced coil heating mechanism known as a heating element, while others use an infrared quartz heater.
+Some fireplaces use a fan-forced coil heating mechanism known as a heating element, while others use an infrared quartz heater.
 All heating systems rate the heat output as a BTU.
 The higher the number, the more heat is emitted.
 A thermostat controls how much heat is produced.
-A fan-forced blower electric fireplace works like those room heaters you may have seen from many years ago.
+A fan-forced blower electric fireplace works like those room heaters you may have seen many years ago.
 Electricity will heat a series of coils known as a heating element which becomes red hot.
 A small fan will blow over those heated coils and radiate that heat into the room.
-This is an efficient way of heating a room and is also quite safe.
+This is an efficient way of heating a room and is also relatively safe.
 Much safer than actually burning a fuel source like a combustion fireplace.
-These types of electric heaters are great for warming a room without significantly adding to your monthly utility bills.
-By utilizing zone heating, and warming only the rooms you’re in, your heating bill will be reduced significantly
+These electric heaters are great for warming a room without significantly adding to your monthly utility bills.
+By utilizing zone heating and warming only the rooms you’re in, your heating bill will be reduced significantly.

 Infrared quartz heaters work great for safely heating larger rooms.

 Other fireplaces rely on a technology called infrared quartz heaters to warm a room.
-The heating element in these does not exist as it uses a different kind of heat source technology.
+The heating element in these does not exist because it uses a different heat source technology.
 These types of heaters work in much the way the sun does.
-An infrared quartz heater will emit ultraviolet light that when it touches your skin feels warm.
-This is just the same as how the sun makes you feel warm when you feel sunlight on your skin.
+An infrared quartz heater will emit ultraviolet light that feels warm when it touches your skin.
+This is just the same way the sun makes you feel warm when you feel sunlight on your skin.
 An infrared quartz heater is also very efficient and works great for warming a large room efficiently and safely.
 This type of system can easily warm up to 1,000 square feet.
 Both types of heating sources are great alternatives to traditional combustion fireplaces.
-They’re completely safe and neither require venting.
-Never use an extension cord to run your heater as that could be extremely dangerous because the heating elements draw a good amount of power.
+They’re completely safe, and neither require venting.
+Never use an extension cord to run your heater, as that could be extremely dangerous because the heating elements draw a good amount of power.

-Summing it up.
-Electric fireplaces do not need to be vented.
-Why?
+Why do Electric fireplaces not need to be vented?